emfcamp/Website/templates/about/internet.md

-## title: Internet
+title: Internet

+--

 # Internet

-As usual, the EMF Network team will be aiming to provide fast wired and wireless networking across the field.
+As usual, the EMF Network Operations Centre will be aiming to provide fast wired and wireless networking across the field.

 ## Wireless